MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ## Use Monaco-Kusto or embed the Web UI?

 Monaco-Kusto offers you an editing experience such as completion, colorization, refactoring, renaming, and go-to-definition.
-Although it requires you to build a solution for authentication, query execution, result display, and schema exploration, it nevertheless offers you  full flexibility to fashion the user experience that fits your needs.
+It requires you to build a solution for authentication, query execution, result display, and schema exploration, but offers you  full flexibility to fashion the user experience that fits your needs.

 Embedding the Azure Data Explorer Web UI offers you extensive functionality with little effort, but contains limited flexibility regarding the user experience.
 There's a fixed set of query parameters that enable limited control over the system's look and behavior.